 The second strand tracks Daniel (Alvaro Guerrero), a magazine editor who leaves his wife and daughters for Valeria (Goya Toledo), a famous actress-model, but their bliss turns to misery when Valeria’s beloved pooch Richie suffers an undignified death.

-In the third, a disenchanted revolutionary El Chivo (Emilio Echevarria), still grieving the loss of his daughter Maru (Lourdes Echevarria), is a street wanderer, who cares for street dogs and does dirty work for a corrupt cop.
+In the third, a disenchanted revolutionary El Chivo (Emilio Echevarria), still grieving the loss of his daughter Maru (Lourdes Echevarria), has become a street wanderer, who cares for street dogs and does dirty work for a corrupt cop.

 Oscar Context